adelowo/portfolio/_posts/2018-02-18-managing-production-configuration.md

 {% endhighlight %}

 > The icing on the cake would be automatic reconfiguration of the application by watching for changes in the kv store.
-Is did not implement this because config values in this application does not change often since most of this values are 3rd party api keys, dsn strings for mysql, mongodb ( atlas ), memcached e.t.c, rules to configure some internal services.
+I did not implement this because config values in this application does not change often since most of this values are 3rd party api keys, dsn strings for mysql, mongodb ( atlas ), memcached e.t.c, rules to configure some internal services.

 Consul has turned out to be a key infrastructure for the team I work on and while we are making use of it's health checking component..
 You should give it a try too.